Composite Decking VS Wood Decks

 If you used a cleaner to try to get rid of the mold, and you kept the receipts, they will pay you $18.00 a jug.

-It’s not easy being a forerunner in the development of man made products that are competing with something brilliant created by evolution.
-Red Cedar, Redwood, Cypress and Mahogany have been growing and adapting to a rain forest environments for millennia.
-When you take them out of their rainy environment, and use them in a dry environment they last for decades.
-Their intrinsic beauty and earthy look is something we find attractive as humans.
+It’s not easy being a forerunner in the development of man-made products that are competing with something brilliant created by evolution.
+Red Cedar, Redwood, Cypress, and Mahogany have been growing and adapting to a rainforest environment for millennia.
+When you take them out of their rainy environment and use them in a dry environment they last for decades.
+Their intrinsic beauty and the earthy look is something we find attractive as humans.
 This is why the composite decking companies try to make their products look like wood–which may well be, part of the problem.

-If you have had any issues like this, please send us an email with your name and contacts and tell us about your story at [email protected]
+If you have experienced a Composite Decking Failure or any issues like mold or deterioration please tell us about it.
+Please send us an email with your name and contacts and tell us about your story at [email protected]

 Composite Decks are Maintenance Free